Noosa + Borumba Dam Seascape + Rainforest + Astro* 10–13 Sep 2026

 You still get a strong outcome even if swell, wind, or cloud changes the plan.

-- Strong wind: we adjust shutter speeds, stabilisation, and subject choices, then tighten technique in the labs.
+• Strong wind: we adjust shutter speeds, stabilisation, and subject choices, then tighten technique in the editing sessions.

-- Heavy cloud: we still shoot seascapes and rainforest, then use lab time to build a clean finishing workflow.
+• Heavy cloud: we still shoot seascapes and rainforest, then use editing session time to build a clean finishing workflow.

-- No clear night sky: Borumba astro may not run.
-We’ll still teach the night setup process and editing approach so it transfers to your home location.
+• No clear night sky: Borumba astro may not run.
+We’ll still teach the full night workflow using downloadable Milky Way RAW data captured on a clear night, so the learning transfers anywhere.

 FAQs